magit/magit.vc/donate/index.md

 will find a short introduction, with links to a longer version, to two in depth articles and to some videos by happy users.

+And yes, the "vc" in magit.vc stands for "version control", not "venture capital". ☺️

 <script type="text/javascript" src="/quotes/quotes.js"></script>
 <script type="text/javascript">window.onload = function(){inject_quotes(); simpleCssSwitch();}</script>
 <section>